Affehund/VoidTotem/README.md

 ## This mod provides you with:
-A totem that prevents you from dying in the void
-A config to change some settings (see below)
+A totem that prevents you from dying in the void and a config to change some settings (see below)